Qlik-PE/ImmersionDay/content/Lab/index.en.md

 > ***Please note that you may need to press accept security and
 > proceed.***

-Once you are logged in you will see the main screen for QCDI.
+Once you are logged in you will see the main screen for Qlik Cloud Data Integration.

 ![ ](/static/qlik-images/image11.png)